vahyno/json-to-html-with-mr-fox/README.md

 ```
 </details>

-We can create *HTML strings* by simpling creating a string containing HTML:
+We can create *HTML strings* by simpling creating a string containing HTML, but we have to be *very careful*(!):

 ```
 var p = "<p>simple paragraph</p>";